Kacman62/MoonBeam-Midi-Keyboard/README.md

 # MoonBeam Synthesizer
 A standalone DAWLESS synthesizer based on a Raspberry Pi Pico.
-Includes a custom circuit board and codebased with the Mozzi Audio Library
+Includes a custom circuit board and codebase with the Mozzi Audio Library

 ![Promo Image for the Moonbeam Synth](https://github.com/Kacman62/MoonBeam-Midi-Keyboard/blob/main/images/Moonbeam%20Synth%20Promo.png?raw=true)